 From then on, his career was a resounding success.
 In 1962, Yves Saint Laurent opened his own fashion house in partnership with his Pygmalion, Pierre Bergé.

-A Pied Piper of Fashion
+A Pied Piper of Fashion and couture

 Saint Laurent’s lifelong relationship with Pierre Bergé raised the haute couture designer to the status of icon.
 The power couple brought together creative genius and business acumen, becoming a force to be reckoned with.